-International travel ban ends as borders open to visitors from 33 countries
+International travel ban ends as borders open to visitors from dozens of countries

 Henry Harteveldt, an industry analyst and co-founder of Atmosphere Research Group, said carriers will be able to handle the growth in international visitors without too much additional strain.

 “For one thing, they do have the pilots and flight attendants trained and ready, though granted, they may need to bring more back,” he said.
-“The airlines are also not over scheduling their long-haul route networks yet.”
+“The airlines are also not over-scheduling their long-haul route networks yet.”

 Officials with U.S. Customs and Border Protection, which handles international arrivals, said they were making preparations to handle the rise in visitors and were working to add staffing at key entry points.
-The agency warned that travelers should expect longer lines this week as those eager to reunite with family and friends begin to arrive in the U.S.
+The agency warned that travelers should expect longer lines this week as those eager to reunite with family and friends begin to arrive in the United States.

-Even so, it appeared that Monday’s reopening went relatively smoothly as airports across the country.
-Andrew C. Gobeil, a spokesman for Atlanta’s Hartsfield-Jackson International Airport, the nation’s busiest airport and the world’s largest before the coronavirus pandemic, said operations were normal Monday.
+Even so, it appeared that Monday’s reopening went relatively smoothly for airports across the country.
+Andrew C. Gobeil, a spokesman for Atlanta’s Hartsfield-Jackson airport, the nation’s busiest airport and the world’s busiest before the coronavirus pandemic, said operations were normal Monday.

 In a statement, Homeland Security Secretary Alejandro N. Mayorkas hailed the reopening as “a critical step to resuming normal travel.”

-The day was filled with elation in the U.S. and elsewhere, including an unlikely partnership of competitors.
+The day was filled with elation in the United States and elsewhere, including an unlikely partnership of competitors.

 Rival carriers British Airways and Virgin Atlantic timed departures from parallel runways at London’s Heathrow Airport to have the first flights filled with previously barred travelers land stateside.
 Both flights arrived at New York’s John F. Kennedy International Airport and passengers were greeted by balloons and cheers as they exited the plane.

 “Today is a time for celebration, not rivalry,” Shai Weiss, chief executive of Virgin Atlantic, said in statement.

-“Together with British Airways we are delighted to mark today’s important milestone, which finally allows consumers and businesses to book travel with confidence.”
+At Dulles International Airport outside the nation’s capital, travelers reunited with grandchildren in the terminal or hustled out to see girlfriends and fiances waiting anxiously in cars idling at the curb.

+Army officer Ben Bennett, 40, holding a rose and a Stars and Stripes balloon, waited for a girlfriend he had met while serving in Germany during the pandemic.

+He said they were planning to go to Florida and visit Disney World.
+But the wait dragged on while his girlfriend went through customs in a line she estimated at 300 people.

+Bennett took a seat, eyes flitting from his phone to the door.
+Then, she was there.
+They embraced.

-The lifting of the travel ban is expected to be a significant boost for the travel industry both in the U.S. and abroad.
+The travel ban’s lifting — which brought similar reunion scenes to international airports across the country Monday — has been a boost for the travel industry, both in the United States and abroad.
 Carriers on both sides of the Atlantic pushed for more than a year to end restrictions and repeatedly expressed frustration that U.S. borders remained closed, even as other countries opened to vaccinated Americans this summer.

 But all of that was forgotten as the industry counted down the days for the ban to lift.

-Under the new policy, most visitors from Europe, China, Brazil, India and South Africa can come to the U.S. as long as they show proof of vaccination and a negative coronavirus test.
+Under the new policy, most visitors from Europe, China, Brazil, India and South Africa can come to the United States as long as they show proof of vaccination and a negative coronavirus test.
 Children under 18 are not required to show proof of vaccination, but must be tested before they board flights.

 Delta Air Lines said that in the six weeks after the Biden administration’s September announcement that it was lifting the travel restrictions, it saw a 450 percent increase in international bookings.
 American Airlines said demand from London’s Heathrow Airport and Brazil for this week were about 70 percent higher than the previous week.

-United Airlines said bookings for trans-Atlantic travel for November exceeded 2019 levels for the first time since the pandemic began.
+United Airlines said bookings for transatlantic travel for November exceeded 2019 levels for the first time since the pandemic began.

-The carrier’s first international flight of the day, from Dublin, touched down at Newark Liberty International Airport at 11:30 a.m., one of 33 scheduled United flights to arrive Monday in the U.S. Of those, more than a half-dozen from countries previously covered by the ban were scheduled to land at Dulles International Airport outside Washington.
+The carrier’s first international flight of the day, from Dublin, touched down at Newark Liberty International Airport at 11:30 a.m., one of 33 scheduled United flights to arrive Monday in the United States.
+Of those, more than a half-dozen from countries previously covered by the ban were scheduled to land at Dulles.

 Even as domestic travel began to recover this spring and some business travel resumed, many in the travel industry had said a full recovery wouldn’t be possible until the U.S. ended its ban on travelers from the 33 countries.